nickcdryan/ticketworld/README.md

    - Generate **customers** with realistic profiles and contact information
    - Generate **products** with pricing, categories, and specifications
    - Generate **orders** using both customers and products, creating authentic transaction relationships
-4. **Email Generation**: Using scenario templates and specific customer/order context, LLM creates customer emails from the customer's perspective
+4. **Email Generation**: Using scenario templates and specific customer/order context, LLM creates customer emails from the customer's perspective.
+Emails are **realistic** due to varying levels of information provided by the customer: missing order numbers, misspelled order numbers, emails sent from secondary email address, etc. requiring database lookups, best-guess inference, or followup clarification requests.
 5. **Resolution Generation**: Using all previous assets plus metadata, LLM acts as customer service rep to create policy-compliant resolutions

 **The Key Innovation**: This synthetic data pipeline addresses the core challenge of generating high-quality datasets that nevertheless remains difficult for LLMs to solve.
 During generation, we provide **targeted information access** (specific customer records, relevant policies) and **deterministic metadata** to ensure consistency and minimize hallucination.
 However, during evaluation, these scaffolds are removed - the LLM must accurately retrieve information from large databases and reason over numerous possibly irrelevant pieces of data.